 Open Source C++ Library for Geometry Processing

-Free C++ API that provides supports for managing and manipulating 3D shapes.
-Load, Render and convert 3D meshes inside C++ apps.
+Free C++ API that provides support for managing and manipulating 3D shapes as well as rendering and conversion of 3D meshes from within C++ apps

 The library provides a simple and powerful 3d viewer as well as fully supports loading, rendering, and converting 3d meshes inside C++ applications. libigl is the winner of the Software Award at the Eurographics Symposium on Geometry Processing 2015.
-The library has included support for some very powerful features such as mesh Booleans, quad remeshing, parameterization, and shape deformation.
+The library supports some powerful features such as mesh Booleans, quad remeshing, parameterization, and shape deformation.

 The library gives extreme importance to ease of use and experimentation.
-It has included support for several important features related to loading and handling 3D shapes, such as loading and manipulation of 3d triangle meshes, scaling of 3D shapes, reading triangle meshes, computing affine transformations, 3D scene animating, computing affine transformations, and much more.
+It supports several important features related to loading and handling 3D shapes, such as loading and manipulation of 3d triangle meshes, scaling of 3D shapes, reading triangle meshes, computing affine transformations, 3D scene animating, computing affine transformations, and much more.

 At A Glance